Kim Clijsters: Personal life

 Clijsters is married to Brian Lynch, an American basketball coach and former player.
 The two met while Lynch was a member of Euphony Bree, and initially bonded over both having pet bulldogs.
 They became a couple in 2005 and married in 2007.
 They have three children: a daughter Jada (born 2008), and two sons Jack (born 2013) and Blake (born 2016).
 The family splits their time living in Bree and New Jersey.

 Clijsters's sister Elke, who is younger by a year and a half, was also a promising tennis player.
 Like Kim, Elke won two junior Grand Slam doubles titles.
 She was also the ITF World Junior Doubles Champion in 2002.
 On the professional tour, she achieved a top 400 ranking in singles and a top 250 ranking in doubles.
 Kim and Elke entered one doubles tournament together on the WTA Tour at the 2004 Diamond Games in Antwerp.
 They won their opening match against Selima Sfar and Caroline Vis before losing to the second-seeded team of Émilie Loit and Petra Mandula in the next round.
 Elke retired in 2004 at age 19 due to persistent back problems.

 Early in her career, she was in a long-term relationship with Australian tennis player Lleyton Hewitt.
 They met at the 2000 Australian Open and were engaged before mutually ending their relationship in late 2004.
 The pair entered the mixed doubles event at Wimbledon in 2000, losing in the final.
 Their relationship earned Clijsters the nickname "Aussie Kim" and made her popular among Australian tennis fans even after they separated.
 When Clijsters won the 2011 Australian Open, she believed she earned her nickname, saying, "Now you can finally call me Aussie Kim".

 Clijsters's childhood tennis idol was Steffi Graf.
 She cites her lone WTA Tour match against Graf at Wimbledon in 1999 as being very influential, saying, "It was unbelievable.
 All I wanted to do was watch her.
 I wanted to see how she tied her shoelaces, what her ponytail looked like, how she carried her bag.
 Even though I lost, the impact of that and the motivation it gave me was huge.
 It was definitely the biggest moment of my career".
 She also looked up to Monica Seles and viewed both Graf and Seles as role models, drawing inspiration from their level of focus.

 Clijsters is involved with multiple organizations that help children.
 She has served as an ambassador for SOS Children's Villages since 2010.
 Clijsters founded Ten4Kim, a nonprofit that funds junior tennis players who cannot afford the costs associated with training at a high level.

 While Clijsters retired, she served as a part-time coach to several players, including Elise Mertens and Yanina Wickmayer.
 She also occasionally was a commentator at the Grand Slam tournaments, working for the BBC and Fox Sports Australia at Wimbledon and for Channel 7 at the Australian Open.

+In 2022, Clijsters recorded public service announcements for the US Open for MTANew York City Transit.